hirogit1002/MA2/README.md

     $ git clone https://github.com/hirogit1002/MA2

 ## Quickstart Start
-Move to the main directory
+Move to the main directory.

     $ cd /MA2

 ### Training
 Put the training Image data into data folder.
 Image data has to fulfill following requirement.

     -64x64 size
     -JPEG file
     -Croped by only face area

 Then move to program folder and run train.py.

     $ cd /MA2
     $ python3 run.py

 ### Test
 If you have already trained and simply will run the neural network, put the test Image data, which fulfills same requirement as training data, into data-test folder.
 And then

     $ cd /MA2
     $ python3 run.py -v 1